astashov/liftosaur/src/docs/content/docs.md

 }
 ```

-But in that case if we ever change the required reps for the excercise to e.g. 10, it still will bump the bench press weight by 5 if we complete 5 or more reps, which is probably not what we want.
+But in that case if we ever change the required reps for the exercise to e.g. 10, it still will bump the bench press weight by 5 if we complete 5 or more reps, which is probably not what we want.

 You can verify it works via playground.
 Choose "Try with Day": "Day 1 - 1", and try to set 5 completed reps, make sure in "State changes" you see that the `benchPressWeight` got bumped.
 And if you set less than 5 completed reps, `benchPressWeight` disappears from the state changes, meaning that state variable won't be changed anymore.

 The list of available variables you can use in your Finish Day Scripts:

-- `weights[x][y]` or `w[x][y]` - weight of an X excercise and Y set.
+- `weights[x][y]` or `w[x][y]` - weight of an X exercise and Y set.
 X and Y start from 1.
-- `reps[x][y]` or `r[x][y]` - number of reps for an X excercise and Y set.
+- `reps[x][y]` or `r[x][y]` - number of reps for an X exercise and Y set.
-- `completedReps[x][y]` or `cr[x][y]` - number of completed reps for an X excercise and Y set.
+- `completedReps[x][y]` or `cr[x][y]` - number of completed reps for an X exercise and Y set.
 - `day` - current day number, starting from 1.

 ### Multiple days

-Let's add another day, with the deadlift excercise.
+Let's add another day, with the deadlift exercise.
 Go to the list of days, and press "+" button under the list
 of days.
-There, press "+" button again to add excercise, and add "Deadlift".
+There, press "+" button again to add exercise, and add "Deadlift".

 Go back to the list of days, and press "Edit Script".
 Now, we likely only want to only bump the bench press weight by 5lb on the day we actually do bench press, so only after the day 1.
 For that, we need to add additional condition to our Finish Day Script.
 Add the following: